juhokalle/rmfd4dfm/README.md

 modelling approach presented in the paper, while the details are available from the paper.
-The aim is to identify and estimate impulse-response functions (IRFs) using dynamic factor models (DFMs), with the emphasis placed on macroeconomic applications and and analysis.
+The aim is to identify and estimate impulse-response functions (IRFs) using dynamic factor models (DFMs), with the emphasis placed on macroeconomic applications and analysis.
 The model of interest is given as

 ![
  (1): \\quad x\_{t} =d\_{0}z\_{t}^{\*}+d\_{1}z\_{t-1}^{\*}+\\cdots+d\_{s}z\_{t-s}^{\*}+\\xi\_{t}